your-jiseong/controller-data2rdf/README.md

 python service.py
 ```

-The service address is as follows.
+The address of REST API is as follows.

 ```
 http://server-address:7401/service
 ```

-The module accepts only a POST request which of content type is "application/json".
+The module accepts only a POST request which of content type must be "application/json".

 AUTHOR(S)
 ---------